When It Comes To Romantic Attraction, Real Life Beats Questionnaires

 There are a few flaws in the study, though.
 "One concern is that they're testing in a relatively small undergraduate sample," Edelstein says.
 College students plucked from the same campus are probably more similar to one another than those out in the wider dating world, and there isn't much scientific evidence that similar people are more attracted to one another, Edelstein says.
 Without a bigger range of personalities, Joel's algorithm might not have come across that magic combination of traits and preferences that makes that special someone stand out to another person.

 And 350 participants isn't a great study size, either, though that doesn't worry Chris Danforth, a computational social scientist at the University of Vermont who did not work on the study.
-If something isn't showing up in a small study population but did in a huge dataset, it just might not be very important, he says.
-"Would there be predictive utility with a larger dataset?
+If something isn't showing up in a small study population but did in a huge data set, it just might not be very important, he says.
+"Would there be predictive utility with a larger data set?
 I'm guessing yes, but only in the constrained sense the result might not be relevant," he says.

 It's also possible that the researchers just didn't look at the right thing.

+She adds, "Maybe we could predict attraction if we really had all the variables and situation-specific variables."

 When researchers begin using their imaginations, they rattle off an inexhaustible number of potential variables that might affect attraction.
 That would make predicting attraction much like predicting the weather; romance could be chaos.
-If that's true, it'll be a long time before algorithms can make accurate predictions, if they ever are up to the task, Danforth says.
+If that is true, it'll be a long time before algorithms can make accurate predictions, if they ever are up to the task, Danforth says.
 "This feels like the absolute edge in terms of difficulty."

-That doesn't inspire much faith in the algorithms at dating website like eHarmony or OK Cupid.
+That doesn't inspire much faith in the algorithms at dating website like eHarmony or OKCupid.
 "It's disappointing.
 There isn't that shortcut we want there to be," Joel says.

 On the other hand, she says the study only looked at whether their participants had an initial attraction that would start a relationship, not long-term compatibility.
 Limiting the pool to people with similar views might help with that, like the way eHarmony does, even if it does nothing for attraction.
-Neither eHarmony nor OK Cupid provided a comment for this story.
+Neither eHarmony nor OKCupid provided a comment for this story.

 But in Western culture, at least, you still need someone you're initially attracted to in order to get to the long-term relationship, Joel says.
 After this study, she doesn't think using mathematics is the way to figure that out – at least not today.
 "I no longer have faith in matching algorithms," she says.
-To know if sparks are going to fly, Joel says, nothing's more telling than an old fashioned face to face.
+To know if sparks are going to fly, Joel says, nothing is more telling than an old-fashioned face-to-face.

 Angus Chen is a journalist based in New York City.
 He is on Twitter @angRChen.